burnash/gspread/README.md

-# gspread
+# Google Spreadsheets Python API

-Python Google Spreadsheets library with simple API.
+Manage your spreadsheets with _gspread_ in Python.

 Features: